NepDisk/RingRacers-Noire/README.md

 Documentation for new stuff added is located within the documentation folder.

-Thanks to Alug, Haya, LuigiBudd and Wumbo for their forks of ring racers!
+Thanks to Alug, Haya, LuigiBudd, Freaky Mutant Man and Wumbo for their forks of ring racers!
 They have helped to add useful or neat features!

 Original Readme below